'Scary' Haaland is 'all the best strikers in one'

 "We scored six goals.
 What can I say.
 To win at home, score six goals, it's nice.
 In the end, it's amazing.
 There is nothing more to say," he added.

-It has often been "nice" for Haaland since joining City, and manager Pep Guardiola says his scoring stats are "scary".
+It has often been "nice" for Haaland since joining City, and manager Pep Guardiola says his scoring statistics are "scary".

 "The numbers speak for himself.
 He has done this before here.
 It is not just our way.
 Always we try to help him in our environment," said Guardiola.